 - external quality reviews commissioned from the Institute of Chartered Accountants of Scotland (ICAS).
 They carry out independent reviews covering all aspects of our audit work and providers, including financial audit, best value audit and performance audit.

-Audit Quality annual report
+Quality of public audit in Scotland annual report

 Working closely with Audit Quality and Appointments, the Professional Support team provide guidance, advice and support to auditors.
 We follow applicable standards from the international standards of auditing (ISAs), and from the International Organisation of Supreme Audit Institutions (INTOSAI).
 We comply with the Code and related guidance and adopt cutting-edge methodologies and best practice to deliver high-quality audits.
 We also promote efficiency and effectiveness and support continuous improvement.